 A question I asked myself regularly, and one for which I had no good answer.

 I earned so little that moving out of our two-family house into a typical suburban home in a better area was out of the question.
-I experimented with rental properties, I took a second job teaching a community college, and I spent study halls researching career options for someone with an advanced degree but no practical skills other than playing a decent guitar and reciting Sonnet 18 with the eloquence of one of the King’s Men.
+I experimented with rental properties, I took a second job teaching at a community college, and I spent study halls researching career options for someone with an advanced degree but no practical skills other than playing a decent guitar and reciting Sonnet 18 with the eloquence of one of the King’s Men.

 Without any particular affinity for the legal profession, I seriously considered law school.
 With no desire to be in finance, I researched MBA programs.
 Without any previous inclination to be in law enforcement, I considered applying to the New York State Police academy.